Message from the Chair, Sara Lipscombe

 This multi-academy trust was established in September 2013 at the request of Surrey County Council and the Department for Education to improve educational standards at Jubilee High School, a mixed comprehensive secondary school in Addlestone, Surrey.
 This partnership has been extremely successful with the school being graded as good in all areas by Ofsted in July 2015.

 Since the establishment of the Bourne Education Trust, many further schools have joined the Trust.
 We are very proud that all schools have either improved or maintained their Ofsted grading since joining the Trust.
-At present, we have only one school requiring improvement and it is on a rapid journey towards a good inspection.

 The Trust aims to enable schools from any phase to secure their future as academies.
 Greater autonomy for schools should not, in our view, mean greater isolation.
 As the educational landscape is changing at an unprecedented pace, leading in particular to a marked reduction in the role and capacity of local authorities, the Trust aims to provide a supportive and collaborative context in which our schools can continue to thrive into the future.